aoeukun/AUTO-DOCS/docs/generated/caculator.md

     print("3.
 Multiply")
     print("4.
 Divide")

-    choice = input("Enter choice (1/2/3/4): ") # Prompt user to enter their choice of operation
+    choice = input("Enter choice (1/2/3/4): ") # Get user's choice of operation

-    if choice in ('1', '2', '3', '4'): # Check if the user's choice is valid
+    if choice in ('1', '2', '3', '4'): # Check if the choice is valid
         try:
-            num1 = float(input("Enter first number: ")) # Get the first number from the user
-            num2 = float(input("Enter second number: ")) # Get the second number from the user
+            num1 = float(input("Enter first number: ")) # Get the first number from the user and convert to float num2 = float(input("Enter second number: ")) # Get the second number from the user and convert to float except ValueError:
-        except ValueError: # Handle potential ValueError if user enters non-numeric input print("Invalid input.
-Please enter numeric values.")
-            return # Exit the function if input is invalid
+            print("Invalid input.
+Please enter numeric values.") # Handle non-numeric input return # Exit the function if input is invalid

         if choice == '1': # Perform addition